Inlays & Onlays

 How are they applied?

 Inlays/onlays require two appointments to complete the procedure.
 During the first visit, the filling being replaced or the damaged or decaying area of the tooth is removed and the tooth is prepared for the inlay or onlay.
-To ensure proper fit and bite, an impression of the tooth is made by the dentist and sent to a lab for fabrication.
-The dentist will then apply a temporary sealant on the tooth and a subsequent appointment will be scheduled.
+To ensure proper fit and bite, an impression of the tooth is made by Dr. Wetreich and sent to our master lab technician for fabrication.
+Dr. Wetreich then will apply a temporary sealant on the tooth and a subsequent appointment will be scheduled.

 Traditional fillings can reduce the strength of a natural tooth by up to 50% .
-As an alternative, inlays/onlays that are bonded directly onto the tooth using special high-strength resins, can actually increase the strength of a tooth by up to 75%.
+As an alternative, inlays/onlays that are bonded directly onto the tooth, using special high-strength resins, actually can increase the strength of a tooth by up to 75%.
 As a result, they can last from 10 to 30 years.
-In some cases, where the damage to the tooth is not extensive enough to merit an entire crown, onlays can provide a very good alternative.
+In some cases, where the damage to the tooth is not extensive enough to merit an entire crown, onlays can provide a better alternative.